hhnnhh/LSTM_Recurrent_Neural_Net_JuliZeh/README.md

 ## Idea:
 Juli Zeh is my favorite German writer and love the idea to be able to generate text that she should have come up with.
 Therefore I decided built a Juli-Zeh-Text-Robot, based on text she has written.
 To begin with, I chose one of her earlier books, “Spieltrieb”, published in 2004.

+## LSTM RNN
-The model is a Recurrent Neural Network, a type of networks which can handle sequential data such as text.
+The basic model is a Recurrent Neural Network, a type of networks which can handle sequential data such as text.
+Long-Short-Term Memory cells are an extension of these networks (Hofreiter ..).
+They are included to handle a common problem in neural nets, called the *Backpropagation of Error*.
+For backpropagation, first a training example is propagated through the network, then the difference between the network output and its expected output is calculated.
+The difference is calculated by the *loss function*, representing its "cost" or error.
+A common architecture is composed of a cell, which is the memory part of the LSTM unit, and three "regulators", usually called gates, of the flow of information inside the LSTM unit: an input gate, an output gate and a forget gate.

-The language model predicts the probability of the next word in a sentence based on the words the model observed or was trained on.
+The language model predicts the probability of the next couple of characters in a sentence based on the words and characters the model was trained on.

 ## Data:
 According to the Keras developers, the training data set should at least have ~100k characters, but ~1M is better.
 I chose the book “Spieltrieb” by Juli Zeh and copied a text file of ~180k characters from it, while randomizing chapters.
 (By randomizing, I hoped to prevent copyright issues when publishing the data, so nobody would be able to steal the book to read it.)